 In support of their mission to empower facility professionals locally and worldwide, the Minneapolis/St. Paul Chapter of the International Facility Management has established the MSP-IFMA Scholarship to assist full- or part-time undergraduate students, in the Construction Management Program, who are focusing on careers in facility management.
 Students will have demonstrated academic merit and/or financial need.
 MSP-IFMA supports University of Minnesota students in this manner to ensure a successful future for the growing facility planning, construction, and building management industry.

 This scholarship was endowed in 1974 to honor Louise Roff and Edith Mucke for their leadership in pioneering programs in Continuing Education for Women at the University of Minnesota.
-This scholarship is open to men and women students taking credit and noncredit courses, workshops, and seminars offered by the College.
+This scholarship is open to individuals taking credit and noncredit courses, workshops, and seminars offered by the College.

 Osher Reentry Scholarship Program